Coaching Philosophy: What It Is + 7 Examples & Templates (2026)

 Rich Litvin: Tiny Shifts for Big Changes

 Rich believes that high achievers have the exact same challenges as the rest of us.
-They do things that few people can do, yet, whatever is coming next still feels like a giant leap to them.
+They do things that few people can do, yet whatever’s coming next still feels like a giant leap to them.

-On his website, he explains how there’s only a 0.1% difference between the genetic make-up of all humans.
-This means that at the level of high performance, the tiniest shifts in perspective let high-achievers win.
+On his website, he explains how there’s only a 0.1% difference in the genetic make-up of all humans.
+At the level of high performance, the tiniest shifts in perspective are what let people win.

-As he says, “Coaching is powerful and impactful.
-And I help my clients make these tiny shifts that change everything.
+As he puts it: “Coaching is powerful and impactful.
+And I help my clients make these tiny shifts that change everything.”

 Christine Hassler: Lived Transformation

-Christine defines her approach to coaching as “identifying what’s holding someone back and compassionately guiding them to clarity.”
+Christine defines her approach as “identifying what’s holding someone back and compassionately guiding them to clarity.”

 Jason Goldberg: The Jimmy Fallon of Personal Growth

-Jason Goldberg is a living testament to the fact that coaching doesn’t need to be serious.
-In fact, he defines himself as the Jimmy Fallon of personal growth.
+Jason Goldberg believes coaching doesn’t need to be serious.
+He calls himself the Jimmy Fallon of personal growth — and he means it.

-Besides being an award-winning entrepreneur and TEDx Speaker, he also introduces himself on his website as a “bacon-atarian,” a funky sock lover, a former rapper, and a previously 332lb man.
+Besides being an award-winning entrepreneur and TEDx speaker, his website also introduces him as a “bacon-atarian,” a funky sock lover, a former rapper, and a previously 332lb man.
+His signature style blends simple wisdom, storytelling, business mentorship, and humor.

 Here are a few templates to brainstorm your philosophy as a coach.
 Make sure you don’t just copy and paste them; revise them and make them your own.